ligolang/ligo/gitlab-pages/docs/testing/testing-tickets.md

   const ticket_info = [0x0202, 15 as nat];

-  // Create the proxy contract and use it to originate the contract const addr = Test.Proxy_ticket.originate (ticket_info, create_storage, MyContract.main);
+  // Create the proxy contract and use it to originate the contract const addr = Test.Ticket.Proxy.originate (ticket_info, create_storage, MyContract.main);
   // ...
 ```

 </Syntax>

-To verify that the ticket is in the contract storage, you must use the `Test.Proxy_ticket.get_storage` function to retrieve the ticket from the contract storage.
+To verify that the ticket is in the contract storage, you must use the `Test.Ticket.Proxy.get_storage` function to retrieve the ticket from the contract storage.
 This function provides tickets as _unforged tickets_, which are tickets that you can read freely without destroying them and recreating them with the `Tezos.Ticket.read` function.
 In this code, the test retrieves the ticket from the contract and verifies its contents: